Hunterdii/AI-Nexus/README.md

-Here's a combined README for your **AI Nexus** repository, featuring all the apps you've developed so far.
-This README covers each project, outlines their features, and provides installation and usage instructions:

----

 # 🤖 AI Nexus - Multi-Purpose AI/ML Hub

 **AI Nexus** is a central repository that hosts multiple AI/ML projects under one roof.
 From image classification to healthcare predictions, explore a diverse range of applications powered by advanced machine learning algorithms.